 Kansas City Ballet School is recognized as one of the top ballet training institutions in the United States.
-Under the direction of School Director Emily Simpson, the School offers a complete, professional curriculum for our Academy students.
+Under the direction of Interim School Director Kimberly Cowen, the School offers a complete, professional curriculum for our Academy students.
 With locations in downtown Kansas City and Johnson County, the School maintains a faculty of over 20 instructors who have extensive performing backgrounds, and professional piano accompanists.
-The School's Studio Program attracts teens and adults who wish to pursue recreational dance instruction in a supportive and encouraging setting.
+The School's Studio Division attracts teens and adults who wish to pursue recreational dance instruction in a supportive and encouraging setting.

 Kansas City Ballet School is divided into two divisions.